mespe/mespe.github.io/content/about.md

 +++

-I am an agronomist by training (dealing with all things agriculture), with an emphasis in the yield of major crops.
-I am particularly interested in the historic causes of yield variability to inform efforts to feed our growing population with increasingly limited resources.
+I am an agronomist (dealing with all things agriculture) by training, with an emphasis on the drivers of the yield of major crops.
+I am particularly interested in using the historic causes of yield variability to inform efforts to provide food, fuel, and fiber for our growing population sustainably.

 But I wear many hats.
-I am also a data scientist, with a focus on increasing capability of researchers to expand their capabilities.
-In this role, I develop new tools and teach people existing tools and data skillsets.
+I am also a data scientist, with a focus on increasing capability of researchers to expand what they can study.
+In this role, I develop new tools (R packages, libraries, models) and teach people how to effectively use existing tools and hone their data skills.

 Currently, I am a Post-doc at UC Davis in the Dept. of Plant Sciences and with the [Data Science Initiative](http://dsi.ucdavis.edu).